kannans89/RustRepo/21_Collections/21_collections.md

 - A Vector can grow or shrink at runtime.
 - A Vector is a homogeneous collection.
 - A Vector stores data as sequence of elements in a particular order.
 Every element in a Vector is assigned a unique index number.
 The index starts from 0 and goes upto `n-1` where, `n` is the size of the collection.
 For example, in a collection of 5 elements, the first element will be at index 0 and the lsat element will be at index 4.
 - A Vector will only append values to (or near) the end.
-In other words,a Vector is an implementation of stack.
+In other words,a Vector an be used to implement a stack.
 - Memory for a Vector is allocated in the heap.

 ### Syntax: Creating  a Vector